concordion/cubano/cubano-webdriver-manager/src/main/javadoc/overview.md

 If you wish to use implicit rather than explicit waits then configure this value
 * Defaults to 0
-* Note: if your project is using Cubano's BasePageObject and the page object pattern Cubano uses [Yandex HtmlElements](https://github.com/yandex-qatools/htmlelements) to populate the fields so that custom page components can be used in place of WebElements.
+* Refer to the documentation on Cubano's BasePageObject for more information on this setting TODO Add documentation to BasePageObject on [Yandex HtmlElements](https://github.com/yandex-qatools/htmlelements)
 * WARNING: Do not mix with Selenium WebDriver's implicit or explicit waits as the timeout behaviour becomes unpredictable.

 ##### proxy.required